 They saw no alternative to taking the stand they did.

 You have to be aware of the climate of the time, Allan.
 This was a period of expanding fears and ever more urgent political and social crises.
 The pace of the time itself, the sense of time passing and an end approaching gave a special quality to the Thirties.
 The public world pressed insistently on the private world.
 Britain, like the rest of Europe was in a parlous state following the war.

 The Depression brought widespread unemployment and hardship.
 Fascism was on the march.
 Hitler had been appointed Chancellor.
 Many saw fascism, including the homegrown strain, as a sword of Damocles overhanging the liberal democracies of Europe.
 We watched in horror as the Spanish overture gave way to the much larger conflict into which the whole world would be dragged.

 To many students at Oxbridge – privileged though they were – this was deeply troubling and unacceptable.
 It forced thoughtful people to think intensely national and international politics just as the war in Vietnam is doing a generation later.
 Witnessing the democracies stand by passively and do nothing while the Spanish Republic was destroyed by Hitler and Mussolini, they expected them to be too invertebrate to confront them.
 They, and myself, saw the Soviet Union – the only example of a socialist state in the world – as the one powerful enough to smite this menace.

 ‘So it wasn’t at all surprising that you, with some deep feelings of guilt, questioned the justification for such a state of affairs.’

 ‘On the contrary, it would have been surprising had any sensitive and informed young man coolly accepted his position as though by divine right.
-The Communists did not require secret recruiting sergeants; the economics of the time did the job quite well enough”.
+The Communists did not require secret recruiting sergeants; the economics of the time served the purpose quite well enough”.

 “What were the ideas these poets took up in this process, Dr Ward?”
 I asked.